 February 8, 1919 - March 6, 1943

-George Carson Whitmore was born in International Falls, Minnesota.
-He was raised in Canada and became a Canadian citizen, automatically, when he turned 21.
+George Carson Whitmore was born in International Falls, Minnesota, across the border from Fort Frances, Ontario, where George was raised.
 [He was considered American on some of the paperwork in his files.]
 He was the only child of Thomas and Minnie Louisa (nee Hanna) Whitmore of Fort Frances, Ontario.
 Mrs. Whitmore went to the hospital in International Falls to be confined as she was 44 when her son was born.
 Mr. Whitmore was 58.

-Mr. Whitmore was a farmer.
-His son assisted him, as well as drove a truck for three years, and did some lumbering in his spare time.
+Mr. Whitmore was a farmer, plus a reeve for at least seventeen years at Fort Frances.
+George assisted his father, as well as drove a truck for three years, and did some lumbering in his spare time.
 Whitmore had been living at Val Cartier Camp, Quebec at the time he applied to the RCAF in November 1940.
 He listed many sports that he enjoyed including softball, fastball and swimming, plus skating.
 He liked to read.
 He stood 6' 2" and weighed 160 pounds.
 He had gray eyes and light blond hair.
 He smoked 8 - 10 cigarettes per day and drank alcohol occasionally.
 By January 1941: "Fine athletic type.
 Neat appearance and good education.
 Polite.
 Anxious to transfer to our service."
 He had been 3 months as a private in the 17th Forestry Corps.
 In June 1941: "Manual type of work until enlistment.
 Parents did not like to see him leave home.
 Wants to be pilot.
 Is nervous under examination, referred to his nerves several times during examination.
 Average intelligence and education.
 Physically fit for piloting duties."

 He was sent overseas on October 28, 1941 and arrived at the RAF Trainees' Pool on November 19, 1941.
 He was at 3 PRC on December 7, 1941 and then to 56 OTU.
 He was posted to No. 1 Squadron on March 24, 1942.